annalin2000/GreenLeaf/README.md

 # 🌿 GreenLeaf Pharmacy Website

-A modern, responsive, and accessible multi-page website for **GreenLeaf Pharmacy**, a community-based pharmacy providing prescriptions, vaccinations, and health services.
+A modern, responsive, and accessible multi-page website for **GreenLeaf Pharmacy**, a community based pharmacy providing prescriptions, vaccinations, and health services.
 This site is designed for clarity, accessibility, and ease of navigation on all devices.

 ---

 ## 📁 Project Structure

 greenleaf-pharmacy/
-├── index.html
+├── index.html # Home page
-├── about.html
+├── about.html # About page — mission, values, and team
-├── services.html
+├── services.html # Services offered by the pharmacy
-├── contact.html
+├── contact.html # Contact form and inquiry section
 ├── assets/
-│ └── style.css
+│ └── style.css # Main stylesheet
-└── images/
+└── images/ # Images for cards, team, and sections
----

 ## 🖥️ Overview